-You’re as prepared as you can possibly be, now it’s crunch time.
-Your interviewers are going to look at how you behave, if you listen, how well you answer questions, if you seem like a team player, if you’re curious, the examples you give, the questions you ask in return, and more.
+You’re prepared as you can be, now it’s crunch time.
+Your interviewers are going to look at how you behave, if you listen, how well you answer questions, if you seem like a team player, if you’re curious, the stories you tell and the examples you give, the questions you ask in return, and more.

-Here are some more tips about how to ace the German job interview.
-Note, these tips apply for both in-person and video interviews.
+Here are our top tips about how to ace the German job interview.
+Note, most of these tips apply to both in-person and video interviews.

 1) Show Up On Time

-If you’re going to be late or even worse, can’t make it, let them know. as soon as possible Honestly, it doesn’t look good in either case, but we’re all human and things happen.
+If you’re going to be late or even worse, can’t make it, let them know as soon as possible.
+We’re all human and things happen.

 2) Let Them Know If You Have Special Requirements